Chengqianc/cse15l-lab-reports/week5-lab-report.md

 ./technical/911report/chapter-10.txt
 ./technical/911report/chapter-11.txt
 ```
-This command recursviely searches for files inside the ./technical/911report direcotry that have .txt extensions and prints them all out one by one.
+This command recursviely searches for files inside the ./technical/911report direcotry that have .txt file extensions and prints them all out one by one.

 ```
 chengqian@Chengs-MacBook-Air skill-demo1 % find ./technical/government/Alcohol_Problems  -name "*.txt"